tanisha-gg/Laplace-Equation-CPP/README.md

 # Laplace Solver

-This project solves the Laplace equation using either a LAPACKE-based direct method or an iterative approach.
+This project solves the Laplace equation using either a LAPACKE-based direct method or an iterative approach in C++.

 ## Requirements